Jules Hoüel

 Guillaume-Jules Hoüel (7 April 1823 – 14 June 1886) was a French mathematician.
 He entered the École Normale Supérieure in 1843 and received his doctoral degree in 1855 from the Sorbonne.
 He was sought by Urbain Le Verrier at the Paris Observatory, but chose instead to return to Thaon to study there.
 In 1859 he began to teach at Bordeaux.

 In 1863 Hoüel expressed his doubts about the verifiability of the parallel postulate of Euclid.

 In 1867 Hoüel produced French translations of two key publications of non-Euclidean geometry: Lobachevski's Geometrical Studies on the Theory of Parallels and Bolyai's Science of Absolute Space.

 Hoüel published a four volume work titled Théorie Élémentaire des Quantités Complexes.
-Volume four, published in 1874, began with an discussion of properties of algebraic operations (commutativity, associativity, distribution, and inverses) and used the algebra of quaternions and versors to describe spherical trigonometry.
+Volume four, published in 1874, began with a discussion of properties of algebraic operations (commutativity, associativity, distribution, and inverses) and used the algebra of quaternions and versors to describe spherical trigonometry.
 However, in 1890 P. G. Tait revealed his dissatisfaction with Hoüel's changes in notation with text that Tait had given for Hoüel's use.
 Tait wrote: